Distell: Distillers Corporation

 Distillers Corporation was formed in 1945 by Anton Rupert.
 Distillers expanded energetically and very quickly set up marketing relationships and partnerships in the wine and spirits industry.
 The company became a major producer, focusing on distillates and in particular on the brandy market that it developed from relative obscurity to its current level of prominence.
-It is renowned for its Bergkelder concept, a marketing innovation that invited wine estates to make use of Distillers' bottling, sales and marketing expertise.
-In addition, it created a new African icon, Amarula Cream, which is one of the top-selling cream liqueurs in the world.
+It is renowned for its Bergkelder concept, a marketing innovation that invited wine estates to make use of Distillers' bottling, sales and marketing.
+In addition, it created Amarula Cream, which is one of the top-selling cream liqueurs in the world.

 Distillers Corporation was also listed on the JSE.

 Merger transaction

 On 20 September 2000, Distillers' Corporation and Stellenbosch Farmers Winery directors announced the merger of the two firms.
 The merger was made possible because both firms had a similar shareholding structure i.e.